Alexandra-Vogt/bellum-omnium-contra-omnes/README.md

-# bellum-omnium-contra-omnes
+# bellum automata contra omnes

+This project is on hold for another project.

 This is a basic war game for the web where the player battles enemies in space.
+They are chased about by endless waves of enemies through a procedurally generated star-field with limited fuel and ammo.
+The goal is not to win but rather to survive for as long as is possible.

+I decided that the initial name, *bellum omnium contra omnes*, would probably be better for a multi player game using webrtc and have decided to name the game *bellum automata contra omnes* which is probably more fitting.

 ## Usage